raycast/extensions/extensions/convert-3d-models/README.md

 This extension relies on having [FreeCAD](https://www.freecad.org/) installed on the machine.
 You will be prompted to specify the path that FreeCAD is installed.

+It's recommended to open FreeCAD at least once after installation so that MacOS can verify the installation.

 ![Image](metadata/1.png)

 ### Installation through Web